Breakfast/ Pancakes and Crepes/ Polish Recipes/ Sweet Breakfast Ideas

 You can cook the pancakes, store them in the fridge for up to 3 days then reheat in a dry pan on both sides until warm.
 You can also reheat them in a microwave or a 320°F/160°C oven.
 Unfortunately, they taste best fresh.

-Tips for cooking any type of pancakes:
+Tips for cooking all kinds of pancakes

 • Cook the pancakes longer on the first side and just briefly on the other side.